 My best photographs are the ones I've taken with just the sunlight and foam core.

-I wasn't aware how much the seasons would change my ability to take a pretty picture until I was knee deep in winter weather and there hadn't been a sunny day in 3 weeks (and when it was sunny it was setting by noon - that's right noon - I live at the North Pole).
+I wasn't aware how much the seasons would change my ability to take a pretty picture.
+I underestimated this until I was knee deep in winter weather and there hadn't been a sunny day in 3 weeks.
+And when it was sunny, the sun was setting by noon - that's right noon - I live at the North Pole.

 I do have a small light box I purchased from Amazon that came with two small lights as well that I use sometimes for my night shoots (most of my 'quick dinner fixin's posts' are shot using this and I have been known to use it on cupcakes if it was too cloudy out that day).
 But I did take it upon myself to pimp out my light box a little.

 There are two light clamps with 100 watt daylight lights on either side of my photo box instead of the little lights it came with.
 The lights it came with worked just fine but one of the bottoms broke and I just found these to be more useful.

 I also recently treated myself to a Totapak Light system from Lowell and so far I am not in love.
 But I am still learning it, so I will re-address that topic when we've had more time to cuddle and get to know one another.

 So there you have my food photography tips.

 My biggest tip: don't give up.
 I have a world to go before I can be held in the same category as the food photographers I look up to, but with every day I get better.
 I can look at pictures I took a month ago and see where they could have been better and we won't even talk about the photos I was taking this time last year when I was just starting out this blog. 😀